-Seeing that our SEO tool Morningscore is used by both SEO experts and SEO novices, we decided to give a helping hand to the latter and make an SEO glossary with a comprehensive list of SEO terms and simple explanations.
+Seeing that our SEO tool Morningscore is used by both SEO experts and SEO novices, we decided to give a helping hand to the latter and make an SEO glossary with a comprehensive list of SEO terms, definitions, and simple explanations.

 Being a beginner is nothing to be ashamed of and here you will have a shortcut to everything you need to know to navigate our tool like a pro.

-With more than 450 SEO related terms this is the most extensive search engine optimization glossary you will find anywhere.
+With more than 450 SEO-related terms and definitions, this is the most extensive search engine optimization glossary you will find anywhere.

 There are two types of paths used in internal linking – one being the absolute and the other relative.
 There is, however, no indication that one is more beneficial than the other in terms of SEO.

-The alt tag is inserted within the image tag in HTML and used to specify alternate text for an image.
+The alt tag (incorrectly used to name “alt text”) is inserted within the image tag in HTML and used to specify alternative text for an image.
 Including a description of the image so screen readers and search engines can get an idea of what is on it is considered a good practice for accessibility and improving content relevance.

 By using keywords in your image alternate text, you can optimize them for Google’s image search service.